sengirab/ngAutocomplete/README.md

 ## [1.1.1] - 2017-07-11.
 ### New Functionality.
 - SelectItem(key: string, id: string)
-    - NgAutocompleteComponent function - Set value manual, by id.
+    - NgAutoCompleteComponent function - Set value manual, by id.
 This can be useful when the list is loaded but there's a value set in the database.
 When the data is fetched from server, this method can be used.
     ```typescript
-      @ViewChild(NgAutocompleteComponent) public completer: NgAutocompleteComponent;
+      @ViewChild(NgAutoCompleteComponent) public completer: NgAutoCompleteComponent;
       this.completer.SelectItem('completer', '1');
     ```
     ### Or if multiple completers in component.

     ```typescript
-      @ViewChildren(NgAutocompleteComponent) public completers: QueryList<NgAutocompleteComponent>;
+      @ViewChildren(NgAutoCompleteComponent) public completers: QueryList<NgAutoCompleteComponent>;

-      const completer = NgAutocompleteComponent.FindCompleter('group1', this.completers);
+      const completer = NgAutoCompleteComponent.FindCompleter('group1', this.completers);
       completer.SelectItem('completer', '1');
     ```